Western suburbs (Perth): Local

 The western suburbs contains some unusually small local governments.
 The Shire of Peppermint Grove is the smallest one in Australia, at 1.1 km2.
 The Towns of Cottesloe, Claremont and Mosman Park are also quite small, at 3.9 km2, 4.9 km2 and 4.3 km2 respectively.

 Due to the small size of some local councils, some provide shared services such as libraries and rubbish collection as it's impractical to do so individually.
 The councils of Cottesloe, Mosman Park and Peppermint Grove jointly fund and manage The Grove Library.
 In addition, the councils of Claremont, Nedlands and Subiaco, as well as the aforementioned councils form the Western Suburbs Library Group, which have a shared catalogue and membership database.
 The councils of Cambridge, Claremont, Cottesloe, Mosman Park, Peppermint Grove and Subiaco provide a shared rubbish collection service, under the Western Metropolitan Regional Council.

 Proposals to merge local governments in the western suburbs are generally met with opposition from residents.
 Most recently in 2014, when the Barnett Government released the Local Government Advisory Board report on metropolitan local government reform recommending the amalgamation of Claremont, Cottesloe, Mosman Park, Nedlands and Peppermint Grove into a new council tentatively named the City of Riversea, and the absorption of Cambridge and a small part of Stirling into Subiaco, as part of a wider plan to reduce the number of councils in Perth from 30 to 16, the councils involved opposed the mergers, with the Shire of Peppermint Grove even spending ratepayer funds on launching legal action.
 In 2015, the proposal was scrapped.

 State

 The state electoral districts of Churchlands, Cottesloe and Nedlands cover the western suburbs.
-These electoral districts were some of the safest seats in the state for the Liberal Party.
+These electoral districts were some of the safest seats in the state for the Liberal Party, until WA Labor swept to power in 2021 on the back of Mark McGowan's COVID19 related policies.